RichieHG/linq/README.md

 Is so common use this method to Zip a collection with itself.

+In NET 6 we can zip three collections, adding the third into the method call.

 ## Query Sintax
 We alway start our query like ```from *elementName* in *collectionName*```.
 After that we can add all the LINQ operations that we want to execute (*orderby, where, group by, join*).
 Finally we have to put our *select* clause (Mandatory).
 The only exception is the **grouping** operartion

 To create local variables into our operations, we can use *let* word

+## MaxBy / MinBy
+This methods return whole object that fulfills the predicate.
+Contrary to Min/Max that only return the min/max value.

+## Chunk
+Allow us to split a collection into smaller groups of 'n' elements.

+## FromEnd Operator (^)
+This operator means that we will count begining from the end.

+## Range Operator (..)
+It means we are stting a index range to work.

+We can define both limits (x..y) takes elements between x and y

+Or only one (x..) takes all elements after x

+Or only one (..x) takes all elements before x If we don't use FromEnd Operator it will works like a simply Take method.

+## TryGetNonEnumeratedCount
+Try to get the count of a collection without enumerating the whole collection (it was created to works with databases and is so useful when we don't want to risk enumerating the collection)